rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Molecular Genetics/Genetic code.md

 It has the following features:
 - **Triplet code**
-  A sequence of three consecutive bases (triplet / condon) on a DNA strand codes for one amino acid.
+  A sequence of <u>three consecutive bases</u> (triplet / codon) on a DNA strand <u>codes for one amino acid</u>.

 - **Degenerate code**
-  There are four types of bases in DNA, different combinations produce 64 triplet cods to specify 20 types of amino acids used to make proteins.
+  There are four types of bases in DNA, different combinations produce 64 triplet codes to specify 20 types of amino acids used to make proteins.
-  The excessive number of triplet codes means that certain triplet codes code for the same amino acids.
+  The excessive number of triplet codes means that <u>certain triplet codes code for the same amino acids</u>.

 - Some triplet codes serve as '**start signals**' or '**stop signals**' for protein synthesis.
 - The code is read in a **continuous manner**.
 There is no break between codes.
 - The code is **non-overlapping**.
 The adjacent triplet do not share a base.
 - The code is **universal**.
-The same triplet code codes for the same amino acid in all species.
+The <u>same triplet code</u> codes for the <u>same amino acid</u> in all species.